GCSEPhysics

 Question 1 of 5Score: 0

-Which type of wave has oscillations perpendicular to the direction of travel?
+Which type of wave does not require a medium to travel?

 Need custom study material?